-To reduce the risk of unintentional suffocation deaths of infants, it is recommended that the infant sleep in the parents' room, but on a separate sleep surface (crib, bassinette, or pack 'n play) close to the parents' bed.
-This arrangement not only decreases the risk of SIDS by as much as 50 percent and is safer than bed sharing or solitary sleeping (when the infant is in a separate room), but is also more likely to prevent suffocation, strangulation, or entrapment, which may occur when the infant is sleeping in an adult bed.
-Furthermore, room sharing without bed sharing allows close proximity to the infant, which facilitates feeding, comforting, and monitoring of the infant.
+To reduce the risk of unintentional suffocation deaths of infants, it is recommended that the infant sleep in the parents' room, but on a separate sleep surface (crib, bassinette or pack 'n play) close to the parents' bed.
+This arrangement not only decreases the risk of SIDS by as much as 50 percent and is safer than bedsharing or solitary sleeping (when the infant is in a separate room), but is also more likely to prevent suffocation, strangulation or entrapment, which may occur when the infant is sleeping in an adult bed (Moon, 2021).
+Furthermore, room sharing without bedsharing allows close proximity to the infant, which facilitates feeding, comforting and monitoring of the infant.

 Unfortunately, many Missouri parents continue to share a sleeping surface with their infants.
-Of the 72 infants under one year of age that died of unintentional suffocation, 47 were sharing a sleep surface with one of more individuals; 37 of them were sleeping in an adult bed; six were sleeping on sofas; three were sleeping in chairs; and, one is listed as an unknown sleep place.
+Of the 66 infants under one year of age that died of unintentional suffocation, 44 were sharing a sleep surface with one of more individuals; 34 of them were sleeping in an adult bed; two were sleeping on sofas; one was sleeping on the floor; three were sleeping on air mattresses, two were in their crib with their twins, one was in a bouncy chair on an adult bed, and, one was sleeping in an bassinet insert on an adult bed.
+NOTE: Not all of the babies who died while sharing a sleeping surface with another died strictly from sleep surface sharing.
+One died from overlay and the other four from soft bedding.